NoraTanous/Thermal-Sense/README.md

 ## Introduction

-**ThermalSense Core** enables human perception of invisible heat patterns by translating thermal images into rich auditory cues.
+**ThermalSense ** enables human perception of invisible heat patterns by translating thermal images into rich auditory cues.
 Inspired by landmark systems like *The vOICe* and *EyeMusic*, which encode visual features as sound, **ThermalSense** targets the infrared domain: it captures input from a thermal sensor and generates a structured soundscape representing the temperature distribution in a scene.
+ Building on these ideas, ThermalSense specifically targets the infrared thermal spectrum: it takes input from a thermal sensor (infrared camera) and generates an auditory "thermal soundscape" that represents the temperature distribution of a scene.
+Unlike traditional visual cameras, a thermal sensor captures the heat radiation of objects, revealing hot and cold areas that are otherwise invisible to the naked eye.
+ThermalSense processes this thermal data and maps it to sound in real-time.
+By listening to the output, users can localize and recognize thermal properties of objects or environments, effectively gaining a new sense for temperature differences.

-Initial studies showed that users can accurately identify and localize thermal features after only a short training period—highlighting the system’s practical impact for sensory substitution.
+An initial proof-of-concept study of the system showed that users could achieve high accuracy in identifying and localizing thermal features with only a short training period , indicating the practicality of the approach.
+This README  serves as a comprehensive technical guide to the ThermalSense Core system, detailing its design considerations, algorithmic implementation, object-oriented software architecture, and the step-by-step operation of the conversion from thermal data to audio signals.
+All aspects of the system—from signal generation and frequency-to-tone mapping, to the modular class structure of the code—are explained in depth to provide a clear understanding of how ThermalSense functions and how it was engineered.

 ---

 ## System Architecture & OOP Model

+The ThermalSense Core system is organized into distinct components that work together to capture thermal data and produce corresponding audio output.
+The design follows a modular object-oriented programming (OOP) model to ensure clarity, maintainability, and extensibility of the code.

 ThermalSense Core is implemented with four main classes: